cassaicus/Kirinuki/README.md

-This is an image cropping app for MacOS.
+This is an image cropping app for macOS.
 It can crop multiple images.
 It also has the ability to crop two areas from a single image.
 It is suitable for taking a large number of screenshots.